HMS Shamrock (1918)

 HMS Shamrock was an destroyer, which served with the Royal Navy in the twentieth century.
 Launched on 26 August 1918 just before the end of the First World War, the ship was commissioned into the Home Fleet.
 A year later, the destroyer was sent to the Baltic Sea during the Russian Civil War to support Latvia, arriving just at the cessation of that country's war of independence.
 The vessel was later sent to join the Local Defence Flotilla at Gibraltar.
-It was while serving there that the destroyer escorted the first Prime Minister of Republican Spain, Niceto Alcalá-Zamora, on an official visit to Spanish Morocco and helped evacuate civilians from Malaga at the start of the Spanish Civil War.
+It was while serving there that the destroyer escorted the first Prime Minister of Republican Spain, Niceto Alcalá-Zamora, on an official visit to Spanish Morocco and helped evacuate civilians from Málaga at the start of the Spanish Civil War.
 Shamrock was retired soon after and sold to be broken up on 23 November 1936.